 For some goods that may spoil or not sell quickly on their own, you could think about repurposing them into something new.
 For example, if you have a stockpile of herbs that won’t last long, infuse them into olive oil to make flavored oils for later use.
 Or you might consider pickling some goods to increase their shelf life and give you some fresh ideas for your menu down the line.

 For all of these, you may consider using an inventory management solution that integrates directly with your POS, like MarketMan.
 This system enables you to keep track of everything you need and manage reordering with vendors, seamlessly.
-With TouchBistro, you can get it free for the first 60 days.

 There are a few different options to look at, but adding online ordering through your website (versus third-party apps like Uber Eats and Grubhub) is a better and more cost-effective way to keep your restaurant operating because you don’t forfeit any revenue on fees and orders still come in through your POS.

 Many third-party integrations and apps charge restaurants a one-time set up fee to get your system online.
 By skipping this, you could save up to $400 on the set up fee alone.